DREAM SYMBOLS : A : B : C : D : E : F : G : H : I : J : K : L : M : N : O : P : Q : R : S : T : U : V : W : X : Y : Z

 Take the following dream.

 THE DREAM - I was watching a girl get raped and the guy that was raping her just kept kicking and hurting her.
 He had raped her so bad and beat her so much that you really couldn’t even see her face and her body was all covered in marks and bruises.
 She was crying and kept screaming at him and hitting him and telling him to stop, but he just kept hurting her.
 I remember seeing him biting her and waiting for a reaction from her and then would just get this satisfying look and bite her again.
 You could tell just by looking at her that she was in so much pain.
 I remember saying at one point why doesn’t she get up and run away?
 There was a voice that said back to me in response because she is in too much pain to move.
 I felt very sad for her but at the same time felt like she should have done more to get away from him.
-One other thing that I remember is that it was kinda dark and they were in very shallow water it looked like in some kind of pipe kinda in a wooded area.
+One other thing that I remember is that it was kinda dark and they were in very shallow water.
+It looked like in some kind of wooded area.
 I remember seeing a moon.
 I remember it being dirty (there was mud and stuff).

 The dream seems totally unrelated to this!
 However, the dream mind is making comparisons between a rapist and her sister in law.
 Look at the phraseology.
 The dream is full of evocative phrases which are of great relevance to the incident such as "satisfying look", "waiting for a reaction" and "telling him to stop".
-The dream contains these vital emotions which pinpointed the dreamers feelings - "My sister in law really annoyed me yesterday.
+The dream contains these vital emotions which pinpointed the dreamer's feelings - "My sister in law really annoyed me yesterday.
 She kept showing off her children and just ignored my two beautiful little girls.
 She went on and on.
 She was clearly enjoying it sat there waiting for me to react.
 She had that satisfying look on her face."

 So subtle comparisons are very relevant to this situation.
 The sister in law acts in a similar way to a rapist.
 True their crimes are totally incomparable yet the sister in law acts in a similarly determined and callous way (at least in the eyes of the dreamer).
 The rape metaphor is a symbol of how strongly the dreamer feels.
 She felt that her sister in law was acting in this manner.
 Of course the dreamer does not seriously believe her sister in law is a rapist!
 It's a metaphor!
 We constantly make comparisons like these without thinking.
 We say "that was the worst day ever!" or "He is like Hitler!"
 These are not meant to be literally true.
 It generally just conveys strong emotion and strength of feelings.

-Guessing what has triggered your dream The secret to understanding a dream is to guess – with great accuracy – the issues which are likely to trigger any given dream.
+The secret to understanding a dream is to guess – with great accuracy – the issues which are likely to trigger any given dream.
 This is possible.
 Of course dreams work on many levels and it is true that dreams are not only about the previous day.

 One basic tip is to look at which way your mind is pointing.
 Are you looking backwards to yesterday.
 If so then your mind will be reflecting over the previous day.
 But many times our minds are pointing forward to the day to come.
 In such cases we will be thinking and reflecting on what may happen.
 We are guessing what could happen and thinking about how we might react and behave.
 It may be fantasy as we allow ourselves to think how good things will be.
+Alternatively your thoughts maybe very rational and grounded in reality.
+They may even be paranoiac.
+But whatever your mood is your dreams will reflect your prevailing mindset.

 Once we have decided on a possible cause of any given dream we can then try to use a process of analysis.
 We see if any of the symbols seem to pinpoint some key feeling.
 We can use a process of association to see if any of the symbols seem to be linked to the subject we guess that the dream is about.

 But of course if the issue is big enough then it will surely set off any dream.
 We simply know it does!
-So it's a matter of finding out what it represents.
+So it's a matter of finding out what the dream symbols represent.
 Dreams really work on two levels.
 One type of dream captures a feeling or emotion.
 The dream mind is linked to the processing of emotions.
 Emotional thinking is something which sets human beings apart from many other animals.
 Emotions are really very complex feelings and they therefore take up lots of processing power.
 Such dreams are easy to interpret as they pinpoint key emotions.
 So if you felt very happy the day before then your dream may simply reflect those happy emotions.

 Freud and Jung both recognised the link between many dreams and the previous day.
 Yet they both tried to concentrate on the bigger dreams.
 They dismissed many dreams as unimportant.
 They studied psychological dreams and ignored day to day dreams.
+In doing so they dismiss the majority of dreams.

 I believe that these day to day dreams are very important and help us understand the way our minds work.
 First of all it's easier to link them to reality.
 They do feature little coincidences which link them to reality.
 If only one major thing happened the day before then we will almost certainly dream about it.